-When Synergis Software Vice President Todd Cummings introduced Adept 2017 at the company’s first user conference last month, he said the mission for the development team was “to deliver more power to users in an easier and more accessible way.”
+When Synergis Software Vice President Todd Cummings introduced Adept 2017 at the company’s first user conference, Adept Experience, last month, he said the mission for the development team was “to deliver more power to users in an easier and more accessible way.”
 He and fellow presenter Chris Fabri then showed how the transition to web services technology did more than provide a faster “under the hood” experience, but also transformed how users get their work done.

 Much of the work to create the user experience in Adept 2017 was about simplifying the way people worked within the program.
 The web-based clients were recreated from the ground up, with an eye to simplify every aspect of using Adept.
 The desktop client was simplified and makes users more productive in their every day tasks.